toddwhitehead/retrodevops-helloworld/README.md

 [![Build Status](https://dev.azure.com/towhit-demo/Retro%20Devops/_apis/build/status/helloworld2%20CI?branchName=master)](https://dev.azure.com/towhit-demo/Retro%20Devops/_build/latest?definitionId=27&branchName=master)

-# Retro Devops - Hello World 80's Style
+# Retro Devops - Hello World 80's Style!

 This project containes nativve Commodore 64 asembly language for a 1980's style "hello world" program.
 It is part of the [Retrodevops project][retrodevops] that aims to prove any technology can be made better with a little DevOps.